lipka/LLAButton/README.md

 ## Requirements

+UIKit.

 ## Installation

 LLAButton is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "LLAButton"